Note – the content in this post is consistent with a PG-13 rating. Thanks.

 Thinking back to my predisposed assumptions regarding what students would, or would not, think through out loud in the classroom now seems ridiculous to me.

 Perhaps, my misconceptions were because of insecurities on my own part.
 It could be that I was intimidated by their attempts to be intimidating…attempts to set up defenses so strongly reinforced that my own fears would keep me at bay from helping them learn what they were afraid to discover.
+If you want to discover yourself, you might want considert getting some toys from your local sex shop first.

 This group behavior I mentioned, however, tended toward simply masking the struggles and insecurities of thousands of young academics finding their way to adulthood – the majority of whom have little ease or comfort when it comes to really processing their own learning about human sexuality.